huntdatacenter/docs/docs/README.md

 **HUNT Cloud is a scientific computing environment located at [NTNU](https://www.ntnu.edu/) in Norway.**

 These pages contains official user documentation for HUNT Cloud.
-See our regular [HUNT Cloud](https://www.ntnu.edu/mh/huntcloud) pages for introductory information on our scientific services.
+See the regular [HUNT Cloud](https://www.ntnu.edu/mh/huntcloud) pages for introductory information on our scientific services.

-This documentation is organized in four main sections:
+Our documentation is organized in four main sections:

 ## [Do science](/do-science)